cboecking/technical-creative-ai-2024/Technical Creatives AI Presentation.md

 ---
 ![[level-up-it.excalidraw.svg]]
 Notes:
+- Long-standing reputation
+- Last example indicator of way more
+- Solution
 	- IT all code
 	- cooperate
 - citizen develop pride
-- side note: ui (WTF) is about to change
+- aside: ui (WTF) is about to change
 - IT needs framework

 IT has had a long-standing reputation of being a barrier to progress (slowing things down).
 The story that i just described is going to make this situation a whole lot worse.